Expert Tips to Avoid the Summer Slide (Prevent Summer Learning Loss)

 Prevent the Summer Slide for Your Children

-Over summer, kids can experience a summer slump.
+Over the summer, kids can experience a summer slump.
 But we all want our kids to stay educated, even in the summer.

 Check out these tips from experts to prevent summer learning loss.
-The Family Conservancy, a LOCAL organization working to empower KC families for a successful future, provided tips for help your family prevent the Summer Slide.
+The Family Conservancy, a LOCAL organization working to empower KC families for a successful future, provided tips for helping your family prevent the Summer Slide.

 What is Summer Slide?

-With students taking a break from school to enjoy summer vacation, it’s important for parents to be aware of a phenomenon known as the “summer slide.”
+With students taking a break from school to enjoy summer vacation, it’s essential for parents to be aware of a phenomenon known as the “summer slide.”
 No, it’s not the polished metal slides that get dangerously hot in the summer sun, although, you should be aware of those too.

 Summer slide refers to the learning loss that can occur during the summer months.